-- · in or through one or more transactions (which may involve crosses and block transactions) or distributions;
+- in or through one or more transactions (which may involve crosses and block transactions) or distributions;

-- on the New York Stock Exchange or such other national exchange on which our common units are listed at such time;
+- · on the New York Stock Exchange or such other national exchange on which our common units are listed at such time;

 - · through the writing of options;

-- · in the over-the-counter market; or
+- in the over-the-counter market; or

-- in private transactions.
+- · in private transactions.

 Broker-dealers or underwriters may receive compensation in the form of underwriting discounts or commissions and may receive commissions from purchasers of the securities for whom they may act as agents.
 If any broker-dealer purchases the securities as principal, it may effect resales of the securities from time to time to or through other broker-dealers, and other broker-dealers may receive compensation in the form of concessions or commissions from the purchasers of securities for whom they may act as agents.
+In no event will any compensation to be paid to FINRA members in connection with this offering exceed 10% plus 0.5% for bona fide due diligence.